 Receiving Award Funds – Award payments are primarily reimbursable.
 Projects may request funds for reimbursement at any time after completing a signed agreement with NFWF.
 A request of an advance of funds must be due to an imminent need of expenditure and must detail how the funds will be used and provide justification and a timeline for expected disbursement of these funds.

-Quality Assurance – If a project involves significant monitoring, data collection or data use, grantees will be asked to prepare and submit quality assurance documentation (https://www.epa.gov/quality) prior to starting this work.
-Applicants should budget time and resources to complete this task if appropriate.
-For more information about NFWF’s Chesapeake Bay Stewardship Fund Quality Assurance process, visit NFWF's Chesapeake program Quality Assurance page.
+Quality Assurance – If a project involves monitoring, data collection or data use, grantees will be asked to prepare and submit quality assurance documentation (www.epa.gov/quality).
+Examples of data collection or use which requires a Quality Assurance Project Plan (QAPP):